Defining Data

 use "11-05-2024" as the registration date

-1. In this example, the order name (reference) is reassigned the value of the customer's last name.
+1. In this example, the order name is assigned a copy of the reference to the last name, meaning it will point to the same value.

-use the customer's last name as the order name
+use the last name as the order name

 Last updated